Kitware/vtk-examples/src/Cxx/Snippets/PointToGlyph.md

 Represent points as glyphs.
 The point is represented as a sphere.

-To use the snippet, click the *Copy to clipboard* at the upper left of the code blocks.
+To use the snippet, click the *Copy to clipboard* at the upper right of the code blocks.

 ### Declaration Section